FirebirdSQL/jaybird/devdoc/build-documentation.md

 ## Running the build

 The build uses Gradle wrapper, which is included in the repository.
-The Java version running the build restricts the build output (e.g. Java 8 can't target Java 11).
+The build target (buildProfile) defaults to Java 11, independent of the Java version running Gradle.

-The target Java version is determined by passing the `-PbuildProfile=javaXX`, where `javaXX` is the desired Java version (`java8`, `java11`, etc).
-The default is `java8`.
+The target Java version is determined by passing `-PbuildProfile=NN`, where `NN` is the desired Java version.
+The default is `11`.
+Versions other than `8` or `11` are not published to Maven.

-The build configuration in `build-properties.gradle` restricts the target Java versions, and unsupported versions will fall back to `java8`.
+By default, tests are run with that `buildProfile` version.
+This can be overridden with `-PtestProfile=NN`.
+For historic reasons, `javaNN` is also accepted by both properties.
+Running tests with `buildProfile` set to Java 8 and `testProfile` to Java 11 or higher may fail due to absence of ChaCha support.

 To run with a specific Java version, we suggest creating a Java-specific launch script.
-For example, for windows create a batch file with:
+For example, for Windows create a batch file with:

 ```
 @echo off
 set JAVA_HOME=C:\Program Files\Java\jdk1.8.0
-call gradlew.bat %*
+call gradlew.bat -PbuildProfile=8 %*
 ```

 ### Default build